Historic Sites of Manitoba: North Kildonan Municipal Hall / John Dickson Memorial Park (1400 Henderson Highway, Winnipeg)

 A one-storey brick building on Henderson Highway in Winnipeg is the former North Kildonan Municipal Office.
 Built in October 1956 at a cost of some $27,000, it replaced rented office space in downtown Winnipeg.
 The first council meeting at the new location was held on 25 February 1957.
 The building was formally opened by Mayor Jack Lawrence Pearce on 16 March 1957, before a crowd of over 200 people.
 Since the Unicity amalgamation in 1972, the building has hosted such tenants as the Manitoba Department of Community Services and Corrections (circa 1980) and a provincial office for home care (circa 1994).
 In 2008, the building received a $536,000 upgrade, replacing old windows and adding a wheelchair lift in preparation for the relocation of a City of Winnipeg Police community service station from 1050 Henderson.
 It operated in this capacity from 2008 to 2014 when the station closed.
 The building was occupied until early 2017 by the city’s Traffic Services Branch.
+The building was sold in mid-2019 and the site awaits redevelopment.

 “Remembrance service,” Winnipeg Free Press, 21 August 1968, page 21.